cocos/cocos-docs/en/editor/publish/custom-project-build-template.md

 ## `ejs` type

 Since the content of the package is not guaranteed to be exactly the same in every version, when the build template within the editor is updated, the developer also needs to update the build template within their project.
 For example, if the MD5 Cache option is checked at build time, taking `index.html` on the web platform as an example, the `css` file referenced in it will have an MD5 Hash suffix, which may not match the one in the original template and may not work. <br>
 To optimize this problem, a new way is added to use the template.
-Click on **Project -> Create preview template** in the main menu, and an `ejs` template file will be generated for the corresponding platform.
+Click on **Project -> Create Preview Template** in the main menu, and an `ejs` template file will be generated for the corresponding platform.

 ![build template](custom-project-build-template/build-template.png)